15 best places to visit in Asia

 The region is filled with remarkable places to visit, like the Elephant Haven where visitors can learn about conservation and meet rescue elephants.
 It’s also an important historical setting, with sights including the JEATH War Museum, Thailand-Burma Railway Centre and the Kanchanaburi War Cemetery.

 4. Kyoto, Japan

-Sublime gardens, grand temples and shrines, charming teahouses and a historic geisha culture: the magical sights of Kyoto will blow your mind.
+Day off in Kyoto?
+Check out Sublime gardens, grand temples and shrines, charming teahouses and a historic geisha culture: the magical sights of Kyoto will blow your mind.
 From the famous gates of the Fushimi Inari Taisha Shinto Shrine, to the tranquil gardens of the Kinaku-ji Temple, there’s a lot to love about this iconic city in Japan.
-Luckily, you can experience all of this on one of Contiki’s trips!
+Luckily, you can experience all of this on one of our Japan trips!
 We can’t wait to touch down in Kyoto and start sightseeing when things go back to normal.

 5. Cameron Highlands, Malaysia